Inés Cifuentes

 Inés Lucia Cifuentes (April 26, 1954 – December 16, 2013) was an English-born American seismologist and educator.
-From 1994 to 2005, she was director of the Carnegie Academy for Science Education.
+From 1994 to 2005, she was director of the Carnegie Academy for Science Education (CASE).

 Early life

 Born in London, Inés Cifuentes was the child of Ecuadorian father and American mother.
 Her father was born in Quito, Ecuador, whereas her mother was born in New York City.
-Her parents both held positions for the UN which proved rather beneficial for Inés as was able to receive an education all throughout Latin America.
+Her parents both held positions for the UN which allowed Inés to be able to receive an education all throughout Latin America.
 While growing up, she lived in Ecuador, Chile, Paraguay and Guatemala.
 It was during her stay in Chile where she discovered her passion for science.
 In 1960, a deadly earthquake shook Santiago, Chile, resulting in the death of 1000 people.
 It was from this moment on that Inés knew she wanted to be a seismologist.
 In 1972, she graduated from Albert Einstein High School in Kensington, Maryland and went on to receive a BSc in physics from Swarthmore College and a MSc in geophysics from Stanford University in 1979.